dojo/docs/dojox/data/JsonRestStore.rst

  Range: items=0-24

+On your server, you should look at the Range header in the request to know which items to return.
 The server should respond with a Content-Range header to indicate how many items are being returned and how many total items exist:

  Content-Range: items 0-24/66